 Since you are in Jiufen, it’s recommended to have a cup of tea at a teahouse, where you can appreciate the picturesque scenery, and the freshly brewed tea at the same time.
 Jiufen Old Street that is winding along the hill has so many differences from other old streets.
 Besides the teahouses, here you can also tastes various local foods and buy souvenirs.
 If you have a sweet tooth, don’t miss the traditional Jiufen dessert—Taro Ball!

-Situated in Pingxi District, New Taipei City, Shifen Waterfall is one of the most popular attractions in this area, widely-known as the “Little Niagara Falls” of Taiwan, a cascade-type waterfall similar to North America’s Niagara Falls.
+After lunch, your tour continues with a visit to Shifen Waterfall in Pingxi District, New Taipei City.
+It is one of the most popular attractions in this area, widely-known as the “Little Niagara Falls” of Taiwan, a cascade-type waterfall similar to North America’s Niagara Falls.

 There are several viewing platforms near Shifen Waterfall, where the visitors can see the waterfall from different angles, even have a close-up look.
-The 20 meter tall waterfall creates a rainbow as it splashes into the lake, widely regarded as the most scenic in all of Taiwan.
+On sunny days, if you are lucky, you can capture a beautiful rainbow created by the mist of this 20-meter tall waterfall as it splashes into the lake.

 Shifen Station is located down Keelung River from the waterfall area, originally built for transporting coal during Japanese colonization.
 The station is right alongside Shifen Old Street, today it stands as a reminder of Taiwan’s history.